How To a Build Dory at Home

 With the plywood panels scarfed, the builder starts planking the hull.
 This is a detailed and rhythmic task that needs patience, skill, and attention to detail.
 The goal is to create a watertight shell for the dory.

-See also How To a Build Canoe at Home
+See also How To Build a Fishing Boat at Home

 Finishing Touches